“Dearly beloved,

 So this is what old people listened to.
 Nothing like the stuff my sisters were playing.

+A year or so later, to make her happy, I remember drawing a picture of the album cover on a sheet of paper.
 His head was the size of the page and I probably tried to fill in the colours the same as the background on the album cover.

 The album enters the chart…

-Even though it relaxes a little, it doesn’t leave the Top 10 until the summer month of August closes out.
+…on the first day of July and goes straight to No.3, and even though it relaxes its hold a little, the LP stays comfortably in the Top 10 until the summer month of August closes out.

 With that sort of behaviour in the chart, he’ll of course visit me again when I celebrate another birthday, so we’ll catch up with him, and this album then, when the future gets even brighter.